|

 11. ceremonious

-characterized by pomp and ceremony and stately display
+characterized by pomp and stately display

 12. chicken out